-Your experienced partner in Will disputes
+Your experienced partner if you need to contest a Will

 ‘We can help you defend or contest a Will to make sure it represents a loved one’s wishes’